awsdocs/aws-cloud9-user-guide/doc_source/vpc-settings.rst

    See also `3.1.
 Basic Concept and Prefix Notation <http://tools.ietf.org/html/rfc4632#section-3.1>`_ in RFC 4632 or `IPv4 CIDR blocks <http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#IPv4_CIDR_blocks>`_ in Wikipedia.

 #.
-After you create the subnet, be sure to associate it with a compatible route table, internet gateway, and network ACL.
-For more information, see the public subnet requirements in :ref:`vpc-settings-requirements`.
+After you create the subnet, be sure to associate it with a compatible route table and an internet gateway, as well as security groups, a network ACL, or both.
+For more information, see the requirements in :ref:`vpc-settings-requirements`.